latex3/latex3.github.io/README.md

 * Make your changes.
 * Add a message describing your edit.
 * Commit directly to the gh-pages branch / Create a new branch for this commit and start a pull request.

-### Branches

-In the vast majority of cases the only upstream branch that you should need to care about is `gh-pages`.
-If you see other branches in the repository, you can generally safely ignore them.

 ### Requirements
 In order to contribute to the website&rsquo;s codebase, you&rsquo;ll need to know a bit about [Git](https://git-scm.com/), [Jekyll](https://github.com/jekyll/jekyll), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) or [Sass](http://sass-lang.com), [Markdown](http://daringfireball.net/projects/markdown/), and some Command Line-fu.
 You'll also need to know how to install *[Ruby Gems](https://rvm.io)* and of course have *[Ruby](http://www.ruby-lang.org/en/downloads/)* installed on your machine.